Kishor-550/DBMS/README.md

-# DBMS

 # SQL Query

 ```sql
 SELECT * FROM exercise_hr.employees;
 ```

-- - Write a query to get all employee details from the employee table order by first name, descending.
+-- Write a query to get all employee details from the employee table order by first name, descending.

 ```sql
 SELECT *